linkgod/marker/README.md

 **Marker** is a tool dependent on jQuery that can help you mark some words or sentences in website.

-But now it is too weak, I will try to make it more interesting.:laughing:
+But now it is too weak, I will try to make it more interesting.

 you can see a simple demo at [http://www.linkgod.net/marker/](http://www.linkgod.net/marker/)